datopian/tech.datopian.com/publish/design/README.md

 Design of a DMS publishing system, with a focus on CKAN v3 / DataHub.

+Goal: an elegant single page application (that is easy to reuse and customize) that takes you from choosing your data file to a data package.
+Aka "a javascript app for turning a CSV into a data package".

+This application would form the UI part of a "manual" user flow of importing a data file into a Data Portal.

 ### The framework approach

 As a product, the Publish system should be thought of more as a framework than a single solution: a set of patterns, components and flows that can be composed together to build different applications and workflows.